stanford-cs149/asst3/cloud_readme.md

 ## Setting up the VM environment ##

-1. We have provided an installation script in the assignment repo to install CUDA and other necessary packages.
+1. If you run `nvcc` in the instance and find it is not installed, you will need to run the install.sh script in the asst3 repo to reinstall CUDA 12.
+Likewise, if `nvidia-smi` shows a CUDA version that is 11.4, you also need to run install.sh.
+You may need to remove the existing nvidia driver first: `sudo apt remove --purge '^nvidia-.*'`.
 Clone the assignment repo to your instance using the following command.
 ~~~~
 git clone https://github.com/stanford-cs149/asst3.git
 ~~~~